Least of the great powers

-Strengths and weaknesses
+Strengths

 Italy's great power strength includes a vast advanced economy (in terms of national wealth, net wealth per capita and national GDP), a strong manufacturing industry (ranking 7th on the list of countries by manufacturing output), a large luxury goods market, a large national budget and the third largest gold reserve in the world.
 It has one of the largest SDRs and Voting Power in the IMF.
 The country is a cultural superpower and it has close ties with the rest of the Catholic world as the home of the Pope.
 Italy is a key player in maintaining international security, especially in the wider Mediterranean region, by performing air policing duties for its allies and commanding multinational forces in foreign countries.
 The country has therefore developed considerable military capabilities by building two aircraft carriers and establishing some overseas military bases.
 The Italian navy was the first to launch an intermediate-range ballistic missile from the sea, an UGM-27 Polaris launched from the cruiser Giuseppe Garibaldi.
 The country is home to two nuclear bases and, as part of the NATO nuclear sharing program, therefore has a retaliatory nuclear capacity despite nominally being a non-nuclear state.
 According to the former Italian President Francesco Cossiga, Italy's plans of nuclear retaliation during the Cold War consisted of targeting nuclear weapons in Czechoslovakia and Hungary in case the Soviet Union waged nuclear war against NATO.
 He acknowledged the presence of U.S. nuclear weapons in Italy, and speculated about the possible presence of British and French nuclear weapons.

 Italy secretly developed its own nuclear weapons program, and one in collaboration with France and Germany, but abandoned such projects when it joined the nuclear sharing program.
 The country has developed the ABM PAAMS system.
 It has developed several space-launch vehicles such as Alfa and more recently Vega.
 In more recent years, under the auspices of European space agency, it has demonstrated the reentry and landing of a spacecraft, the Intermediate eXperimental Vehicle.
 Italy is home of one of two ground operations centres of the Galileo global satellite navigation system.

 Italy contributes greatly to scientific research and operates some permanent research stations in Antarctica.
 In terms of spaceflight capability, the country owns the Broglio Space Centre.
 The country is a major contributor to the European Space Agency and the International Space Station.

+Italy is regarded as strong militarily, with the Italian Armed Forces having the 12th-largest budget in the world and 168,000 active military personnel.

+Weaknesses

-Italy's weakness and structural problems include: internal political instability, a large public debt, a diminishing economic productivity, low economic growth, especially in the last ten years, and a significant Centre-North/South socio-economic divide.
+Italy's weakness and structural problems include internal political instability, a large public debt, slow economic and productivity growth, and significant economic drag imposed by the productivity in southern Italy, partially caused by longstanding public corruption, which has required ongoing fiscal support from the more prosperous north, placing a strain on the national budget.